For detailed configuration steps, please refer to our

 - In Reports, both Time Elapsed and Time Spent are available for selection in respective modules.

-- Go to Setup → General Settings →Advanced Portal Settings --> "Enable 'Quick Incident' option for technicians"
+- Go to Setup → General Settings →Advanced Portal Settings --> disable the option "Enable 'Quick Incident' option for technicians"

 - Navigate to Setup → General Settings →Advanced Portal Settings